salkinstitute/api-docs/README.md

 #### Making Authenticated Calls

-For any endpoints that require the default authentication, you must include the `userId` and `authToken` with each request under the following headers:
+All endpoints require authentication, you must include the `userId` and `authToken` (received from logging in above) with each request under the following headers:
 - X-User-Id
 - X-Auth-Token